DEFINING PURE FUNCTIONS

 A function is considered "pure" if it satisfies two fundamental conditions:

-No Side Effects: The function does not cause any observable changes outside of its own scope.
-This means it doesn't modify its input arguments (if they are mutable), mutate global variables, perform I/O operations (like writing to a file, console, or network), or call other functions that have side effects.
+The function does not cause any observable changes outside of its own scope.
+This means it doesn't modify its input arguments if they are mutable, mutate global variables, perform I/O operations, or call other functions that have side effects.

 In essence, a pure function is a self-contained computation that takes inputs and produces an output, nothing more, nothing less.
-This reliability is highly valued, similar to how fintech solutions aim for precise and dependable transaction processing, a field explored by Pomegra.io which focuses on financial market analysis.
+This reliability is highly valued in systems requiring precise and dependable processing, as demanded in fintech and financial analysis platforms using autonomous financial agents for predictable market insights.

 Understanding Side Effects